ttdevelopers/socketSQL/README.md

+# MySQL With Websocket Support #

+This is a version of MySQL that support websockets and can be programmed to connect to turntable's websockets.

 # Twitter MySQL 5.5 #

 This is [Twitter](http://twitter.com/)'s MySQL development branch, which is based on MySQL 5.5 as published by Oracle on [MySQL on Launchpad](https://launchpad.net/mysql-server).